Urban Parks Active Wellbeing Program

 - September 2021: Consultants SMEC engaged

-- September - October 2021: Structural and geotechnical investigations of the sea wall (underway)
+- Spring 2021: Structural and geotechnical investigations of the sea wall commence

-- Late 2021: Options analysis and concept design options developed
+- Early 2022: Options analysis and concept design options developed

-- Late 2021: Decision made on whether to repair or reconstruct the sea wall
+- Early 2022: Decision made on whether to repair or reconstruct the sea wall

-- Mid-2022: Construction expected to start, subject to on-site conditions and any health restrictions in place at the time.
+- Late 2022: Construction expected to start, subject to on-site conditions.

 Environment and cultural heritage management